gabr-iele/iMuseum/Evaluation.md

 4. **Statistics accuracy**: correctness is required from the perspective of curators too; the statistics retrieved by each visit will be used for trend studies and improvement of the experience, so they have to be precise and complete;

-5. **Practicity**: the service should appear to the user as simple as possible to use, to contribute with the easiness of collecting information from the perspective of the user.
+5. **Practicality**: the service should appear to the user as simple as possible to use, to contribute with the easiness of collecting information from the perspective of the user.
 Due to this, an extremely user-friendly interface and easing as much as possible the overall process are crucial aspects.

 These aspects, strongly linked with the experience of the user and his/her needs, can be directly evaluated by user-driven research, retrieving feedbacks during a test phase and basing studies and, where convenient, successive improvements to the system in order to provide a more enjoyable service.